The Royal Philosophical Society of Glasgow

 Informed, Intelligent talk and Discussion

 If you enjoy listening, discussing, debating, intellectual challenge, and gaining insight into old and new disciplines, the Royal Philosophical Society of Glasgow is for you.

 Our speakers are national and international experts in their various fields, who enjoy sharing their knowledge with an audience eager to learn more about the many things that influence our lives.
 A friendly atmosphere pervades all our meetings, and a complimentary drink after each lecture ensures further animated discussion.

 The Royal Philosophical Society of Glasgow was founded in 1802 “to aid the study, diffusion, and advancement of the arts and sciences with their applications, and the better understanding of public affairs”.
 Over two centuries later, it still meets regularly and the topics addressed are diverse.
 The Society contributes to and enriches public life in the West of Scotland.
 Over the years we have looked at many aspects of culture and society in the context of our national historical background.

-Wednesday 2 December, 19.30hrs in the John Anderson Building, University of Strathclyde.
-The speaker is Prof Angela Hobbs, Professor of Public Understanding of Philosophy, University of Sheffield.
+Wednesday 17 February, 19.30hrs in the John Anderson Building, University of Strathclyde.
+The speaker is Prof Joanna Haigh, Co- Director, Grantham Institute for Climate Change & Environment, Imperial College London .
 The title of the lecture is:

-The Royal Philosophical Society of Glasgow announce its Research and Study Grant Programme 2016 will be announced shortly on this site.
+Information about the Royal Philosophical Society of Glasgow Research and Study Grant Programme 2016 will be announced shortly on this site.

 Grants will be available to support a broad range of research and study activities in the arts, humanities, sciences and other disciplines.
 All aspects of the costs of research and study will be considered including travel, research networking, publication or dissemination of results, course or conference fees, pump priming for more major research projects, education, training, teaching, outreach to raise awareness in young people and the public in general or otherwise promote public engagement.